Last updated: April 26, 2023

 California Consumer Privacy Act

-- California Residents’ Rights Under the CCPA
+- California Residents’ Rights Under the CPRA

 - Categories of California Consumers’ Personal Information Collected or Disclosed